CamStreamer/CamStreamerLib/doc/HttpServer.md

 # HttpServer

 HttpServer is a module for processing HTTP requests in your scripts.
-It also automatically serves up the content from html directory or you can register paths which you can proccess by your own (e.g. http://$CAMERA_IP/local/camscripter/proxy/$MY_PACKAGE_NAME/control.cgi).
+It also automatically serves up the content from the html directory, or you can register paths which you can process on your own (e.g. http://$CAMERA_IP/local/camscripter/proxy/$MY_PACKAGE_NAME/control.cgi).

 ## Methods

--   **HttpServer(options)** - Options parameter contains port which the created HttpServer listens on.
-Values mentioned in example below are default.
+-   **HttpServer(options)** - The options parameter contains the port which the created HttpServer listens on.
+Values mentioned in the example below are default.

         ```javascript
         HttpServer({